KiloProjects/Kilonova/docs/contest-work.md

         - [x] Real-time leaderboard for admins;
     - [x] Disable pastes for contest problems during contest;
         - Can disable pastes in general now.
-- [ ] Allow to disable contestant access to others' submissions;
+- [x] Allow to disable contestant access to others' submissions (EDIT: now implicit, cannot be disabled);
 - [x] Endpoint for account generation;
 - [x] Vendor all dependencies